Table of Contents

 c.
 The improper compaction of concrete.

 d.
-Placement of concrete from the height: When we pour concrete from a certain height, the aggregate and mortar get separated causing honeycombing.
+Placement of concrete from the height: When we pour concrete from a certain height, the aggregate and mortar separate, causing honeycombing.

 e.
-Typical spots: While placing concrete in places like beam to beam or beam to column joints, proper care should be taken.
+Typical spots: Proper care should be taken when placing concrete in places like beam-to-beam or beam-to-column joints.
 As a result of the lapping of one or more layers of reinforcements makes the concrete hard to penetrate through them.

 f.
 Presence of big coarse aggregates in a high amount: Using the bigger size of aggregates in concrete makes the smaller particles difficult to penetrate through them.
 This results in honeycombing.